PetteriKiiski/button-sequence/README.md

 ### Setup:

-This game has been made with python3 and pygame, please install both to play the game
+This game has been made with python3 and pygame, install both on your computer before continuing

 Linux installation:
 sudo apt install python3